nrungrat/nrungrat.github.io/_pages/about.md

 {% include base_path %}

-I am a postdoctoal fellow working jointly with <a href="https://cnl.salk.edu/" target="_blank">Dr. Terry Sejnowski</a>, the Salk Institute for Biological Studies and <a href="https://www.arl.army.mil/who-we-are/directorates/hred/" target="_blank">HRED, CCDC US Army Research Laboratory</a>.
+Nuttida is a postdoctoal research fellow in (<a href="https://cnl.salk.edu/" target="_blank">Dr. Terry Sejnowski</a>'s Computational Neurobiology lab at the Salk Institute for Biological Studies.
+Her work focuses on developing experimental and computational frameworks to investigate the neural computations that underlie complex cognitive functions in health and disease.
+In collaboration with <a href="https://www.arl.army.mil/who-we-are/directorates/hred/" target="_blank">HRED, CCDC US Army Research Lab </a>, Nuttida also examines the neural dynamics associated with heterogeneity in seizure evolution.

-I received my PhD in Neurosciences with a specialization in computational neuroscience, working with <a href="https://serenceslab.ucsd.edu/" target="_blank">Dr. John Serences</a> and <a href="http://whoville.ucsd.edu/" target="_blank">Dr. Larry Squire</a> at the University of California, San Diego.
+Nuttida received her BA in Neuroscience and Mathematics from Middlebury College, VT in 2014 and her PhD in Neurosciences with a Specialization in Computational Neurosciences from University of California, San Diego in 2020.
+Her graduate work with <a href="https://serenceslab.ucsd.edu/" target="_blank">Dr. John Serences</a> and <a href="http://whoville.ucsd.edu/" target="_blank">Dr. Larry Squire</a> employs a complementary blend of novel psychophysical paradigms, neuroimaging techniques, and lesion studies to understand the mechanisms by which the brain encodes and uses probabilistic sensory information to guide adaptive decision choices.

 <hallo hallo>